5.4 Map Fusion Processing

 Recommended specifications for Map Fusion: 16-core processor (AMD Ryzen 9 9950X or equivalent), 64 GB DDR5 RAM with 96 to 128 GB recommended for larger datasets, NVIDIA RTX 3090 with RTX 4090 recommended for optimal performance, and an NVMe SSD with workspace equal to approximately 5 times the raw data size.

 Processing time estimates are real.
-At Medium Quality settings on recommended hardware, expect approximately 20 minutes of compute time per minute of scan data.
+On recommended hardware, expect approximately 20 minutes of compute time per minute of scan data.
 A 200-minute project is approximately 65 hours of processing.
 Set Windows power settings to never sleep before starting.
 Close all non-essential applications.
 Do not use the machine for other work during processing.

 Project Setup